This piece has a lengthy history.

-I first put it together, thinking it was a primary
+I first put it together in 2007 thinking that Hyperabduction -- a

-down as expected, their problems were better explained as
+down as expected, their problems were more likely due to the

-Inverted W. As a result, I put this piece on the back
+As a result, I put this piece on the back burner.

 However, I continue to see pitchers with VERY high back

-elbows, which tells me that this is still a problem.
-Then
+me that Hyperabduction is indeed a primary problem.

 Get the Back Elbow Up?